 Because?
 Although all are waters considered safe to drink, they have some crucial differences in their composition.

-It goes without saying that the companion app on the smartphone cannot be missing, which is used to keep track of all the tests carried out.
+Needless to say, the companion app on the smartphone cannot be missing, which serves to keep track of all the tests carried out.
 The device only gives an "ok" with a small green light (good water to drink) or red (do everything with it, but don't drink it): the app can obviously provide more information about water.

 In some cases and scenarios it can be a life saver, or at least a "stomach saver": if you want more information you can find it at this address (It is not a sponsorship, nor a paid review.
 I have not even received samples of the product.
 Nothing.
 All spontaneous).